jseidl/hass-magic_areas/docs/source/how-to/implementation-ideas.md

     "Clear timeout" setting for bathrooms is an artform and you will have to fiddle with it a bit as it will depend on your presence sources and how well they work.
 If wasp in a box is working reliable for you, you may be able to set a low "clear timeout".

 !!! tip
-    If you have an exhaust fan in your bathroom, you may want to use a humidity sensor paired with the [[Fan Groups|Fan-Groups]] feature tracking `humidity` of the area.
+    If you have an exhaust fan in your bathroom, you may want to use a humidity sensor paired with the [Fan Groups](../features/fan-groups.md) feature tracking `humidity` of the area.
 This will automatically control your bathroom exhaust as needed.

 ### Bedrooms